spacetelescope/drizzlepac/lib/htmlhelp/_sources/userint.txt

 -----------------------
 This is the primary user interface to `tweakreg`, a Python replacement for `tweakshifts` which can update input image headers with offsets found in fit.

-.. currentmodule:: betadrizzle.tweakreg
+.. currentmodule:: astrodrizzle.tweakreg

-.. automodule:: betadrizzle.tweakreg
+.. automodule:: astrodrizzle.tweakreg

 .. autofunction:: TweakReg